oroinc/documentation/user_guide/ui_components.rst

 Menu Items
 ----------

-.. csv-table:: **Menu of the current OroCRM version 1.4 menu is divided into seven basic menu sections:**
+.. csv-table:: **Menu of the current OroCRM version 1.4 menu is divided into seven basic sections:**
   :header: "**Name**","**Description**"
   :widths: 10, 30